-Applicants to the Master’s in Transportation Policy, Operations, and Logistics program should meet the following requirements:
+Applicants to the Master’s in Peace Operations degree program should meet the following requirements:

 - Hold a bachelor’s degree or equivalent from an accredited university or college.

 - Students may have completed a major in any field, but it is recommended that students have taken basic courses in economics, political science, and statistics.

 - A minimum undergraduate grade point average of 3.00 (on a 4.0 scale) is preferred.